-Academic Activities

-The Activities Program is a vital part of The Classical Academy.
+Academic Activities: The Activities Program is a vital part of The Classical Academy.
 The program exists to enhance the student's experience at TCA by contributing to the development of the "whole" person.
 The program philosophy focuses on both performance skills and character development.

-Clubs
+All families are welcome to attend TCA athletic events.
+For everyone's safety, all TCA Elementary and CSP students must be accompanied by an adult when attending a TCA Junior High or High School sports event.
+(An older sibling is not considered an adult.)

-There are no student-led clubs at the elementary level.
+Clubs: There are no student-led clubs at the elementary level.